daniel-furman/sft-demos/README.md

 ## Basic usage

-*Note*: Executed on a Google Colab notebook with 1x A100 40 GB (SXM) GPU.
+*Note*: Use the code below to get started with the sft models herein, as ran on 1x A100.

 ```python
 !pip install -q -U transformers peft torch accelerate bitsandbytes einops sentencepiece